Masmiseim36/nxpSDK/boards/mekmimx8qm/driver_examples/enet/txrx_multiring_transfer/cm4_core0/readme.txt

 - i.MX8QM MEK CPU Board
 - J-Link Debug Probe
 - 12V power supply
-- Network cable RJ45 standard
+- Loopback network cable RJ45 standard
+- Network switch
 - Personal Computer

 Board settings
 ==============
-J6 connected with PC through RJ45 network cable.
+J14 connected with network switch through RJ45 network cable.

 #### Please note this application can't support running with Linux BSP! ####
 This example aims to show the basic usage of the IP's function, some of the used Pads/Resources are also used by Cortex-A core.